Thoughts from a Stoic Solopreneur

 much harder to get to 70mph

-Success is doing the same things up to the point where you lose momentum, then carrying on.
+Success is doing the same things up to the point where you lose momentum, then carry on.

 Carrying on until the next paradigm shift or breakthrough